 Victoria's Secret & Co. is in full compliance with all legal requirements regarding lead in consumer product.

-In 2016, In partnership with L Brands, Victoria’s Secret & Co. reformulated all of our branded products to no longer contain microbeads (any intentionally added, 5 mm or less, water insoluble, solid plastic particle used to exfoliate or cleanse).
+Victoria’s Secret & Co. branded products do not contain microbeads (any intentionally added, 5 mm or less, water insoluble, solid plastic particle used to exfoliate or cleanse).